So I thought I had left the whole right brain left brain discussion behind.

 And <distressingly> it was in a business environment, with senior people, discussing people’s strengths & weaknesses.

-This whole right brain, left brain thing has to stop.
+This whole right brain, left brain thing about creativity versus ‘logical’ thinking has to stop.

-The truth?
-We use our whole brain.
+We use our whole brain for thinking.
 Not halves.

 And right brain left brain mumbo jumbo is just that … a bunch of mumbo jumbo crap.

 If you ever want to drive a psychologist/psychiatrist/neurologist/any ‘ist’ crazy … bring it up.

 In the right-left mythology … the left brain is logical, ordered, and analytic, and it supports reading, speech, math, and reasoning.

 In the same myth … the right brain is more oriented towards feelings and emotions, spatial perception, and the arts, and is said to be more creative.

 And it is a myth.

 It is wrong (wrong & wrong … and maybe even wrong again).